 4. Slow cooked them in the crock pot for six hours.

 Rick Bayless tells us that in Mexico, beans are not soaked overnight as doing so bleeds the color from the bean.
-So, taking two cups of dried fresh Colorado pinto beans, I sorted through them for any misfits, rinsed them in a colander then put them in a stove-top sauce pan.
-Covering them with water, I brought them to a quick boil.
+So, taking two cups of dried fresh Colorado pinto beans, I sorted through them for any misfits and rinsed them in a colander.
+From there, they went straight into the slow cooker.

-I promptly removed them from the heat and poured them into the crock pot.
-I added a big scoop of lard, put the cover on and let them cream themselves into a heavenly goodness on high for four hours.
+I added a big scoop of lard, some Southwestern ingredients, put the cover on and let them cream themselves into a heavenly goodness on high for four hours.

-Colorado Cowboy Beans …They’re What’s for a Side Dish.
+Colorado Crockpot Cowboy Beans …They’re What’s for a Side Dish.